 As the panel concluded, Ayiotis noted the frequency with which training in incident response has come up during this institute.
 She recommended gamification of training wherever possible.
 Beistle advised attorneys to focus on developing their knowledge.
 Talk about cyber, and teach other lawyers in your shop to do so as well.
 Moreno advised making friends with your IT folks.
 Folsom summarized her advice for corporate counsel as follows: “Be involved, be prepared, and be the voice of reason.”

-Interview with a Former FTC Commissioner
+Interview with a former FTC Commissioner.

 The second day opened with a discussion of regulation.

-Kimberly Peretti (Alston and Bird LLP) interviewed former FTC Commissioner Julie S. Brill (now with Hogan Lovells).
+Kimberly Peretti (Alston and Bird LLP) interviewed former FTC Commissioner Julie S. Brill (now with Hogan Lowells).
 Brill began reviewing the events of last few years to establish a context for her reflection on the role of regulators like the Federal Trade Commission (FTC): a Fortune 500 CEO was fired over breach, Sony was hacked, we’ve seen a rise of arguably moralistic hacking (as in the Ashley Madison breach) and so on.
 Thus cyber security has evolved rapidly in some unanticipated directions.

 Brill sees a role for the FTC in setting a standard of reasonableness in data hygiene and data security.
 Achieving reasonable security, as defined by the FTC, will solve a lot of problems.
 Consumers should have assurance that their data are generally protected, and their devices generally secure.